-The value ranges from 0 (bad) to 10 (excellent).
-The higher your score is, the less chance your have to get noticed by spam filters.
+The score value ranges from 0 (bad) to 10 (excellent).
+The higher your score is, the less chance you have to get noticed by spam filters.
 However, please note that the Mail Tester score is not a guarantee of inbox or spam delivery.

-You can check the Email Deliverability Score manually using the service or you can ask our Support team to help you.
+You can manually check your email deliverability score using the mentioned service or ask our support team to help you.

 Critical warnings and how to solve them

 SpamAssassin is an anti-spam platform that provides a filter to classify emails and block spam.
 This filter includes a list of rules against which your message is checked.

 In Reply, emails sent from sequences contain both HTML and plain text as well as all necessary tags.
-In general, HTML warnings can be ignored since you’re sending emails from a third-party app (Reply.io).
+In general, HTML warnings can be ignored since you are sending emails from a third-party app (Reply.io).

 SPF record warning

-SPF record is a TXT record in your DNS that identifies mail servers that are allowed to send emails on behalf of your domain.
+SPF is a TXT record in your DNS that identifies the mail servers that are allowed to send emails on behalf of your domain.
 SPF is located in DNS records on your hosting website.

 The SPF record can be edited here:

-Your hosting website -> your account -> a DNS manager for a domain.
+Your hosting website -> your account -> DNS manager for domain

-For instance, SPF record for G Suite users is:
+For instance, the SPF record for GSuite users is:

 v=spf1 include:_spf.google.com ~all